Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+W3C Markup Validator  / Jinja - `Success`
+> to validate Jinja code is to open up a webpage in your app, right click the page, click view source, and copy that code into the W3 HTML validator.
-W3C Markup Validator - `Success` (sidenote : validator claims 1 error line 132, "end p tag" but not the case) W3C CSS Validator - `Success`
+(sidenote : validator claims 1 error line 132, "end p tag" but not the case)

+W3C CSS Validator - `Success`
 JShint - `Success`
 Pep8 - `Success`
-Jinja - `Success` to validate Jinja code is to open up a webpage in your app, right click the page, click view source, and copy that code into the W3 HTML validator.
-That will give you the rendered HTML code - i.e. all of the Jinja will have been converted into HTML that can be validated.

 Lighthouse - [Results](assets/testing/lighthousems3_results.png)